PhilboBaggins/japan-roller/README.md

 * [ ] More activities
 * [ ] Better weightings
 * [ ] App and widget icons
-* [ ] Save last rolled activity for each tab so it tab be restored if the app is killed by the OS
+* [ ] Save last rolled activity for each tab so it can be restored if the app is killed by the OS
 * [ ] Sound effects
 * [ ] More activities!
 * [ ] Remove any possibility of Karaoke